With so many disruptions to our routines lately, along with a busy family life and other commitments, it can be hard to find time to exercise.

 1. Skipping spin class?
 Go on a family bike ride

-Loading your child onto the back of your bike is a great way to get the heart pumping, and all the fresh air will help children sleep.
+Loading your child onto the back of your bike is a great way to get the heart pumping, and the fresh air will help you all sleep better.
 But the benefits of a family bike ride are psychological too: studies show that exercising outdoors can inspire greater feelings of wellbeing than hitting the gym.
 In fact researchers have found that people feel more revitalised, energetic and positively engaged when they took their workout outside.

 2. Instead of swimming laps, make a splash with kids at the pool